rfay/ddev-from-beginning/slides/presentation.md

 ```

 - Your IDE should listen on port 9003
+- Set a breakpoint
+- Visit a page
+- Debug!
 - Disable (for performance and normal browsing) with `ddev xdebug off`

 ---